Division of Family and Economic Security, Bureau of Working Families

 2.4.3 U.S. Citizenship for Foreign-Born Children

-Some foreign-born children, including adopted children, residing permanently in the United States acquire citizenship automatically if at least one custodial parent is a citizen.
+Some foreign-born children, including adopted children, residing permanently in the United States acquire U.S. citizenship automatically if at least one custodial parent is a citizen.
 To be eligible, a child must meet the following requirements:

 1. Have at least one U.S. citizen parent (by birth or naturalization);